We subjected our brand new iPhone X to a scratch-and-drop test to determine how much this glass and stainless steel phone can handle.

 If you just spent $1,000 or more on an iPhone X, put a case on it now!

 What you might not know: damaging the iPhone X could be far more painful.
-Not only does the phone cost more to begin with, repairing an X will also cost more than previous models.
+Not only does the phone cost more, to begin with, but repairing an X will also cost more than previous models.
 If you haven’t spent the extra for a good case.
 Do so now!

 So should you be worried?
 To find out, we subjected a pair of brand-new iPhone X handsets to a few durability tests.

-First I tried to do some damage with a house key, probably the most serious offenders when it comes to scratches.
-For this test I used both Space Gray and Silver variants of the iPhone X to see if color made any difference to how obviously the scratch showed up.
+First I tried to do some damage with a house key, probably the most serious offender when it comes to scratches.
+For this test, I used both Space Gray and Silver variants of the iPhone X to see if color made any difference in how obviously the scratch showed up.

 I rubbed the key across the glass back of both phones repeatedly, applying medium pressure, but was not able to produce any visible damage.
-Same goes for the stainless steel frame.
-But when I rubbed the glass with medium grain sandpaper, the scratches were visible, and slightly more pronounced on the Space Gray version.
+The same goes for the stainless steel frame.
+But when I rubbed the glass with medium grain sandpaper, the scratches were visible and slightly more pronounced on the Space Gray version.
 Doing the same on the stainless steel frame left no visible scuffs.